Champagne Taittinger

-Champagne Taittinger, one of the most esteemed names in the world of sparkling wines, has recently announced the reopening of its cellar tours, with an enhanced visitor experience.
+Champagne Taittinger, one of the most esteemed names in the world of sparkling wines, has a new enhanced visitor experience since last years re-opening.
 Taittinger has implemented several improvements, such as multimedia displays and updated tour paths that offer more in-depth information and interactive elements.
-These enhancements aim to educate visitors not only about Taittinger's methods and products but also about the broader history and culture of champagne.
+These enhancements aim to educate visitors not only about Taittinger's methods and products but also about the broader history and culture of Champagne.

 Cellars